“I am drowning in housework.”

 Let’s Get Practical…

 “Doing it well” does not mean perfection.
 Caring for our home does not mean there are never messes, never highly stacked piles of laundry, and never dirty floors.
 These will come, and they will be the reality more than most of us prefer.
-But we should be working hard at this divinely sanctioned task.

 But the real encouragement for today lies in the fact that this is not pointless labor.
 God himself gave value to the work you do in your home.
 It is a task he has set before you.
 If you can do it out of love and obedience for him, it moves well beyond pointless, and into the realm of living your life for the glory of God.

-May we never sweep (vacuum, scrub, mop) the floors the same again!
+So there you have it, may we never sweep (vacuum, scrub, mop) the floors the same again!